 Who can borrow money?

-Residents of Iowa, Maine and North Dakota are out of luck – Prosper won’t help you get a loan.
-All other residents of the United States are able to invest with Prosper.
+Residents of Iowa and West Virginia are out of luck – Prosper won’t help you get a loan.
+All other residents of the United States are able to borrow with Prosper.

 What is the best way for a borrower to get fully funded and funded quickly?

 There are a number of things borrowers can do.

 - Amount – Prosper reports that smaller loans get funded faster than larger loans.

 - Help Prosper during the verification process – Once you begin the process your loan will be listed and made available to investors.
 But during the funding phase there is a parallel verification phase where Prosper will ask you for supporting documents to prove your identity, income and employment status.
 The sooner you return those documents to Prosper the better.
 That’s because Lenders like to commit funds to loans that are going to happen.
 They don’t want to tie up their money for a few weeks only to learn that the loan isn’t going to be funded.
 This verification process is shown real-time on the site so make sure to help Prosper advance your process as much as possible.

 - Advertise – Prosper has Facebook and Twitter buttons on their site.
 Use them to advertise your loan to your Facebook and Twitter followers.
 While you’re at it, tell your friends and family about what you are doing.
 They may want a piece of the action.
 The faster you get a high percentage of your loan funded the more likely it will be that you’ll get all the funding you asked for.